 - Use the CPUID instruction to insure that the processor contains an x87 FPU. - Create a 32-bit code segment in SMRAM space that contains procedures or routines to save and restore the x87 FPU using the FSAVE and FRSTOR instructions, respectively.
 A GDT with an appropriate code-segment descriptor (D bit is set to 1) for the 32-bit code segment must also be placed in SMRAM. - Write a procedure or routine that can be called by the SMI handler to save and restore the x87 FPU state.
-This procedure should do the following: - Place the processor in 32-bit protected mode as describe in Section 9.9.1. - Execute a far JMP to the 32-bit code segment that contains the x87 FPU save and restore procedures. - Place the processor back in 16-bit real-address mode before returning to the SMI handler (see Section 9.9.2).
+This procedure should do the following: - Place the processor in 32-bit protected mode as describe in Section 9.9.1 in IA-32 Intel® Architecture Software Developer's Manual, Volume 3A. - Execute a far JMP to the 32-bit code segment that contains the x87 FPU save and restore procedures. - Place the processor back in 16-bit real-address mode before returning to the SMI handler (see Section 9.9.2 in IA-32 Intel® Architecture Software Developer's Manual, Volume 3A).